gvwilson/sensibleadventures/cloudherd/new.md

 The soldiers shook their heads.
 "No idea, respected," said the one Noxy recognized as a Canary.

-Indy's frown deepend.
+Indy's frown deepened.
 "Wonderful," she said, her tone making it sound anything but.
 "I *am* still mayor, you know, and it would be nice if people told me what was going on in my own village."